 For this recipe I used Irish Bramley apples.
 Bramley apples are usually slightly larger than a common regular apple and they have a tangy taste.
 They are mostly used as cooking apples in pies or crumbles.

 Because I tend to eat these butters quite quickly, I don’t usually use elaborated methods of preservation and these butters usually keep for up to 3 weeks in the fridge.

-3 bramley apples (peeled and seeds removed, finely chopped/sliced)
+- 3 bramley apples, peeled and seeds removed, finely chopped or sliced

-- Allow to cool then place in sterilised (boiled in water, then left to dry) pots and keep refrigerated.
+Allow to cool then place in sterilised* jars and keep refrigerated (see notes).

 To deseed tamarind paste:

 If tamarind paste contain seeds, dilute the paste with a little water in a bowl and mash with the fingers to loosen the seeds from the paste.
 Then strain the seeds with your hand and squeeze to remove all pulp.
 This video demonstrates How to Deseed & Prepare Tamarind Pulp or Paste from a Block of Tamarind. https://youtu.be/tgf1CI0w4FA

 - Place jars in boiling water for 10 minutes, then remove from the water and leave them to dry naturally.